GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you can get today’s work done today, but you do it in such a way that you can’t possibly get tomorrow’s work done tomorrow, then you lose.
+> ### By understanding a machine-oriented language, the programmer will tend to use a much more efficient method; it is much closer to reality.
 >
-> ~ *Martin Fowler*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts